Dementia with Lewy bodies

 MRI is the modality of choice to structurally image the brain, however, there are no easily identifiable features to specifically support the diagnosis of dementia with Lewy bodies.
 In contrast, functional imaging with SPECT/PET is in many ways more useful.

 Unfortunately, the literature is replete with studies showing atrophy in various parts of the brain without a clearly identified unique pattern.
 Most helpful in distinguishing DLB from other entities resulting in dementia is the absence of features of other diseases.

 - generalized decrease in cerebral volume most marked in

 Although frontal and temporal hypoperfusion can be similar to that seen in Alzheimer disease, occipital hypoperfusion and the cingulate island sign (preserved metabolism of the posterior cingulate) on SPECT/PET 1 may aid in differentiation from other types of dementia, especially Alzheimer disease 8,9,13,14.

 Unlike Parkinson disease, dementia with Lewy bodies respond less readily to L-dopa and also may have severe sensitivity reactions to neuroleptic drugs, such as rigidity, reduced consciousness, pyrexia, falling, postural hypotension and collapse 3.

-Lewy body dementia also responds favourably to acetylcholinesterase inhibitors 6.
+Lewy body dementia also responds favourably to acetylcholinesterase inhibitors, even more so than Alzheimer disease 6.